symfony/symfony-docs/security/form_login_setup.rst

 read the email (or whatever field you're using) & password from the form, find the ``User`` object, validate the CSRF token and check the password.

-But, wepending on your setup, you'll need to finish one or more TODOs before the whole process works.
+But, depending on your setup, you'll need to finish one or more TODOs before the whole process works.
 You will *at least* need to fill in *where* you want your user to be redirected after success: